A complete guide to AQA A-Level History

 Good to know

 Linear and option-based AQA A-Level History is a linear two-year course assessed at the end of Year 13.
 Schools pick one breadth option and one paired depth option from a list of approved pairings.
-The most popular combinations are Tudors (1485–1603) plus the Wars of the Roses, and Russia (1855–1964) plus Russia in Revolution.
+Widely chosen combinations include Tudors (1485–1603) plus the Wars of the Roses, and 1H Tsarist and Communist Russia, 1855–1964 plus 2N Revolution and dictatorship: Russia, 1917–1953.

 Paper 1: The breadth study